Stade de la Meinau: History

 After the tragic events of Heysel, Hillsborough and Furiani, safety regulations were reinforced, progressively limiting the number of standing places.
 This change severely affected La Meinau since the stadium had large standing-only terraces all around the pitch.
 Capacity dropped from the initial 45,000 to 26,000, all seated.
 Hence, in 1996, RC Strasbourg could not rely on a large attendance when they hosted AC Milan for the 1995–96 UEFA Cup.
 In 1993, La Meinau was considered as a strong potential candidate to host games for World Cup 1998 by Michel Platini, who organized the tournament, especially because of its proximity to Germany and Central Europe in general.
 However, at a time when the local team was performing erratically, the City of Strasbourg was unwilling to assume the cost of the works necessary to host the World Cup – estimated at FRF 200 million – citing other costly projects under way, especially the tram. (since Metz also declined an invitation to host the cup, there were no games in 1998 in the whole of north-eastern France).

 La Meinau was last refurbished in 2001 and its current capacity for league games is 26,280.
 When France prepared its bid to host Euro 2016, Strasbourg came up again as a potential venue.
 However, RC Strasbourg had by then fallen into a steep sporting and financial decline that ultimately led to the liquidation of its professional section and a restart in the French fifth division.
 With no prospect of a profitable investment, the municipality withdrew from consideration as a host city and La Meinau was again left out of a major renovation and the north-east Grand Est and Bourgogne-Franche-Comté regions, with a population of 8 million, went without any active involvement in the event.

-Renovation project
+Renovation

 In May 2019, a €100m renovation project was announced, to increase the capacity to 32,300.
-Work is due to start in the summer of 2022, and be completed in 2025 but delayed to 2026.
+Work was due to start in the summer of 2022, and initially projected to be completed in 2025.
+In January 2021, it was announced that the firm Populous had been selected as the lead architect of the project and that the updated design would focus on sustainability, utilizing sections of decommissioned Airbus A340 fuselages to create a sunshade for the renovated south stand.
+The expected project completion was updated to August 2026, and installation of the 196 upcycled fuselage panels began in late 2025.
+In December 2025, amidst ongoing refurbishment to the facility at-large and an updated budget of more than €180m, installation of the panels was paused until March 2026 when the remainder are expected to be acquired and fitted into place.